yurimuniz7/My_website/content/en/project/kaggle_house_prices/index.md

 ---
-title: Predicting house prices
+title: House prices regression
-summary: Getting started competition on the famous example of predicting the price of a house given a sample of labeled data.
+summary: A small study on regression with linear and gradient boosting models.
 tags:
 - kaggle
 date: "2020-07-11"